 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the Data Protection Act 2018.

-In September 2015, the Government centralised the previously council run Housing Benefit fraud teams into a national 'Single Fraud Investigation Service' (SFIS) under the umbrella of the Department of Work and Pensions.
-If you have information about a suspected benefit fraud, you will need to contact the DWP National Benefit Fraud Helpline by the following methods:
+If you have information about a suspected benefit fraud, you will need to contact the DWP National Benefit Fraud helpline by the following methods:

-If you have any concerns, you can report fraud confidentially by using the contact details provided in the 'Contact' tab above.
-Any concerns you have will be treated confidentially. online send a message to service form
+If you have any concerns, you can report fraud confidentially by sending us a message.
+Any concerns you have will be treated confidentially.

 If you have a concern about housing tenancy fraud including sub letting or abuse of the right to buy scheme, you can still contact us as above and we will pass on the details to the relevant housing association for them to investigate.

-If the fraud involves a company operating in our local area then please contact Isle of Wight Council trading standards here
+If the fraud involves a company operating in our local area then please contact Trading Standards.